ScreenBasedSimulator/BioGears-Paper/README.md

 - Simulation and Prediction of Cardiotherapeutical Phenomena From a Pulsatile Model Coupled to the Guyton Circulatiory Model.
   - Link:[papers/simulation-and-prediction-of-cardiotherapeutical-phenomena-from-a-pulsatile-model-coupled-to-the-guyton-circulatiory-model.pdf](papers/simulation-and-prediction-of-cardiotherapeutical-phenomena-from-a-pulsatile-model-coupled-to-the-guyton-circulatiory-model.pdf)
   - Comment:
+    - Xiao Han: It's a paper simulating blood pressure in the hearts using Guyton Model, but most charts in the paper use the time unit of ms, which is beyond the precision of BioGears (I think).
 - Simulators for use in Anaesthesia
   - Link:[papers/simulators-for-use-in-anaesthesia.pdf](papers/simulators-for-use-in-anaesthesia.pdf)
   - Comment: